 Placing limitations or verbal measures in-front-of the cowboy is usually not effective.
 A cowboy is inclined to get around boundaries and hurdles without notice (sometimes, just for the challenge).
 The only safe way to enforce your process is to steadily assume that the cowboy will periodically test the boundaries.
 The real defense here, is to monitor and test, often.

 Lets just assume for a minute, that not-all developers are cowboys.
-In that case, when it is right to make a change/fix without being prompted?
+In that case, when is it right to make a change/fix without being prompted?

 - Trust smart people – face it, if you trust your developers to modify code, then you should also trust their judgment elsewhere.
 If you can’t trust them, then review their work periodically.
 Find the line between management and micromanagement so you have control, without getting wasteful.
 After all, the programmers may be some of the smartest people you know.
 Certainly they must be trainable.
 So train them, and trust them a little.
 If you need more communication, then focus on that, rather than pulling the rope tighter.